LeeEd1/MS3-project/README.md

 - To be able to like a recipe.
 - To be able to comment on a recipe.

+### Admin user

+- As an admin I want to be able to Edit or Delete any recipe.
+- Add or Remove any category

 ## Design:

 ### Wireframes